 However, the average annual ROI for residential real estate is presently around 10%, so anything above that is better than average.

-How to Calculate Long-Term ROI on Properties in the UK: 3 Vital Metrics
+How to Calculate Long-Term ROI on Properties in the UK

-When calculating whether a property is a good investment, looking at long-term ROI is vital.
-In the UK, you can calculate long-term ROI on properties in several ways using any of the following metrics.
+When you’re determining whether a property is a good investment, looking at long-term ROI helps you understand the true value of your investment over time rather than just the immediate returns.
+In the UK, you can work out long-term ROI on properties in several ways using any of the following metrics.

 House Price Index (HPI)